-Note: Not all courses may be offered in any one year.
-Candidates should consult the School of Law as to which courses are to be offered.
+Note: LAWS 339, LAWS 359, LAWS 382, LAWS 383, and LAWS 387 are limited entry courses - refer to the Admission Regulations, G. Limitation of Entry.
+Not all courses may be offered in any one year.
+Candidates should consult the Course Catalogue or the School of Law as to which courses are to be offered.